Battle of P'ohang-dong: North Korean defeat

-By 14 August large forces from the KPA 5th and 12th Divisions, as well as the 766th Independent Regiment, were focused entirely on taking P'ohang-dong.
+By 14 August large forces from the KPA 5th and 12th Divisions, as well as the 766th Independent Regiment, were focused entirely on holding P'ohang-dong.
 However they were unable to hold it because of US air superiority and naval bombardment on the town.
 More importantly, the supply chain had completely broken down for the division, and more food, ammunition and supplies were not available.
 Captured KPA prisoners claimed the units received no food after 12 August and had been so exhausted that they were completely unable to fight.
-Opposing them were the ROK Capital Division and Task Forces P'ohang and Bradley which had joined forces to prepare for a final offensive to push the KPA out of the region.
+Opposing them were the ROKA Capital Division and Task Forces P'ohang and Bradley which had joined forces to prepare for a final offensive to push the KPA out of the region.

 UN forces began their final counteroffensive against the stalled KPA on 15 August.
 Intense fighting around P'ohang-dong ensued for several days, as each side suffered extensive casualties in back-and-forth battles.
 By 17 August UN forces were able to push KPA troops out of the Kyongju corridor and An'gang-ni, putting the supply road to Taegu out of immediate danger.
 The KPA 766th Independent Regiment—now down to 1,500 men—was forced to withdraw north to prevent being surrounded.

 The KPA 12th Division, also down to just 1,500, evacuated P'ohang-dong after this, having been exhausted from heavy casualties.
 The two units merged and received replacements, with the KPA 12th Division re-forming with 5,000 men.
 By 19 August the KPA had completely withdrawn from the offensive and retreated into the mountains.
-Troops of the ROK Capital Division advanced to 2 mi north of Kigye, while the ROK 3rd Division retook P'ohang-dong and advanced north of the town the next day.
-The ROK line had been pushed back several miles, but it had managed to repel the KPA.
+Troops of the ROKA Capital Division advanced to 2 mi north of Kigye, while the ROKA 3rd Division retook P'ohang-dong and advanced north of the town the next day.
+The ROKA line had been pushed back several miles, but it had managed to repel the KPA.

 Aftermath

 The fight at P'ohang-dong was the final breaking point for KPA units already on the verge of exhaustion from continuous combat.
 KPA supply lines were overextended to the point of breaking down, causing a collapse in resupply that is seen as a primary factor in turning the tide of the battle.
 Moreover, US air superiority was also crucial to the engagement, since repeated attacks by US aircraft prevented the KPA from reaching and holding their objectives.

-Poor organization among both KPA and ROK units made it extremely difficult to estimate total casualties for both sides.
+Poor organization among both KPA and ROKA units made it extremely difficult to estimate total casualties for both sides.
 Several units were completely destroyed in the fighting, making precise casualty counting difficult.
-A memo from the ROK claimed 3,800 KPA killed and 181 captured in the P'ohang area from 17 August onward.
+A memo from the ROKA claimed 3,800 KPA killed and 181 captured in the P'ohang area from 17 August onward.
 However, casualty numbers are likely far higher.
 The KPA 12th Division alone likely suffered at least 4,500 casualties on top of that number, reporting a strength of 6,000 on 5 August and only 1,500 on 17 August.